barbara-benitez/barbara-benitez.github.io/index.md

 ### Learn About My Projects
+This a showcase of some of the interesting projects I have worked on using machine learning.

-### Credit Card Fraud Detection Project: Do banks want to save some money?
+### Credit Card Fraud Detection: Do banks want to save some money?

 <img src="images/7054834.jpg?raw=true" width="500" height="400" alt="My Image">
 <span style="font-size: small; text-align: right;">image by Freepik</span>